LegitDongo/professor-ivy/README.md

     * NOTE: You can only delete messages newer than 14 days
 7. `forcedChannelId` - Channel id to report changes in game update forced status
 8. `tradetags` - roles allowed to behave as a tag for trading
 9. `newsChannelId` - Channel id to post new news from pogo - nothing will be posted when initially run since Ivy doesn't know what's new!
+10. Database parameters - when specified, these must all be specified
+    1. `dbhost` - database host name
+    2. `dbuser` - database user name
+    3. `dbpass` - database password
+    4. `dbname` - database name

 ## Run
 `node ivy.js`